-My secondary school, Harrow Weald Grammar, a Neo-Georgian brick construction, opened in 1933, was very different.
+My secondary school, Harrow Weald Grammar, a mock-Jacobean brick construction, opened in 1933, was very different.
 As the building is now being converted to housing, I became curious about its designer.
 I was amazed to find that it was also W. T. Curtis.
 Curtis’s change from traditional to modern was very sudden.

 The Wall Street crash and world financial crisis of 1931, one year into W.T.
 Curtis’ reign, forced a change in the departments’ designs in order to cut costs.
 Aiming to reduce spending by 30%, Curtis and Burchett adopted a more modernist utilitarian approach to school building.
 Their first innovations were using steel framing at Uxendon Manor School, Wembley (1934), and then concrete slab floors supported by pillars at Pinner Park School (1934).
 These techniques allowed flexibility in internal planning, whilst also keeping the traditional Victorian school courtyard layout.